Chung Ha is ready for her next chapter: “I’m here to try new things”

 And so the time came to find a new home to go all in on music with once again.
 Among the suitors vying for Chung Ha’s attention were Jay Park’s More Vision, with Park and the label’s CEO taking turns to keep texting the star, trying to persuade her to sign with them.
 “Of course, I wanted someone who really, really, really wants me,” she laughs, but the crucial convincer lay in the company’s name: “More than that, I think More Vision had more visions than I had.”
 Among them were “new, different music”, global touring and Korean concerts, and proper promotions in the US.

 Chung Ha’s first release with More Vision more than matches up to those grand plans.
-“Anyone test me / Whenever case me / I have no fear […] I’m ready to get this / Ready to get this stage,” she warns on the pulsating, club-ready track ‘I’m Ready’, her vocals infused with supreme confidence and steely determination.
+“Anyone test me / Whenever, chase me / I have no fear […] I’m ready to get this / Ready to get this stage,” she warns on the pulsating, club-ready track ‘I’m Ready’, her vocals infused with supreme confidence and steely determination.
 “I think it really explains my state of mind right now,” she says of the song.
 “And really fearlessly not caring, just wanting to be on stage.
 I guess it feels like my new anthem – and it can become anyone’s anthem who’s ready to go.”

 The title track, ‘Eenie Meenie’, is similarly powerful, albeit delivered in a different way.
 “Trust your heart and make your move,” Chung Ha commands over a slinky, low-slung hip-hop rhythm that’s instantly addictive.
 It’s an instruction she herself had to follow over the last year and a half.
 “I had to make some crucial, difficult decisions along the way, [like] whether I should really study and try to embrace something really new or to scope back and face some challenges more,” she nods.